Eloy Jiménez Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.05).
+- The Athletics have a 6.04 team ERA that ranks last across all MLB pitching staffs.

+- Athletics pitchers combine to allow 124 total home runs at a rate of 1.5 per game (most in the league).

+- Blackburn (1-0) gets the starting nod for the Athletics in his seventh start of the season.
+He has a 3.77 ERA in 31 2/3 innings pitched, with 35 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.